Donwulff/bio-tools/README.md

 will create new read group & program groups for collisions.
 However, this shows the latter 2/3rds of the second read group has empirically much higher error rate than the first third.
 Flowcell runtime as a covariate?
+Maybe, but note that the EstimatedQReported is somewhat down too so the sequencer already knows it's less reliable.

+https://github.com/Donwulff/bio-tools/blob/master/results/BGISEQ-500_PE100.sorted.bam.pdf

+Note the blue dots are not quite flat, so significant residual error not explained by the existing covariates still exists.

-Maybe, but note that the EstimatedQReported is somewhat down too so the sequencer already knows it's less reliable. https://github.com/Donwulff/bio-tools/blob/master/results/BGISEQ-500_PE100.sorted.bam.pdf Insert size is another self-evident covariant, but a recent paper put it down to science: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6393434/ Unfortunately GATK doesn't currently support these covariates, but I'd like to see how much of error they explain.
+Insert size is another self-evident covariant, but a recent paper put it down to science: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6393434/

+Unfortunately GATK doesn't currently support these covariates, but I'd like to see how much of error they explain.

 ### GRCh38_bwa_index.sh